Drivers scramble as cash falls from armored truck on freeway | Politics

 - United States

-The incident occurred shortly before 9:15 am on Interstate 5 in Carlsbad as the truck was heading from San Diego to an office of the Federal Deposit Insurance Corp., authorities said.
+The incident occurred shortly before 9:15 AM on Interstate 5 in Carlsbad.

 “One of the doors popped open and bags of cash fell out,” California Highway Patrol Sgt.
 Curtis Martin said.
 Several bags broke open, spreading money — mainly USD 1 and USD 20 bills — all over the lanes and bringing the freeway to a chaotic halt, Martin said.